ratulparui/TCL_Scripting/README.md

 ### TCL_D2_SK1 - Sub-Task Two - From CSV to format \[1\] and SDC - Variable Creation
 <a name="sub-subsection-211"></a>
 #### TCL_D2_SK1 L1 - Various tasks involved in format conversion]
+Now, we are trying to convert all the inputs into format[1] and .sdc format, we would like to pass these files to 'Yosys' tool.
+For this we need to start create variables.
+And we have to check whether the files or the paths mentioned in .csv file exists or not.
+We need to convert the constraints from the .csv file to .sdc format.
+Then we will be reading all the netlist files.
+After that we will be creating main synthesis script in format[2] Then pass this to Yosys tool.
 <a name="sub-subsection-212"></a>
 #### TCL_D2_SK1 L2 - Auto-Create variables using matrix and arrays
 <a name="sub-subsection-213"></a>